 Aling Mameng, as she was called, was the most hated neighbor in Sunshine Village, a small subdivision outside Metro Manila.
 So when she died of heart attack, no one came to her funeral.
 But when the police found out that she was poisoned, all who hated her became suspects.

 Crime Fiction Lab is a place where my stories brew and I’m your funky brewster.
 I used to work in a medical laboratory and could have worked in forensics.
 One day, a writing bug bit my right hand.
 It stung so deep that I have found myself concocting tales since the late ’80s.
 My educational background, my work experiences, and my love of writing have given me the advantage to write diverse topics in different formats.
 Like other lab subjects, this site contains theories and lab activities from which you can learn a thing or two about crime fiction writing.
 And if you're in need of someone who could write and do some research for you, feel free to contact me.
 Let's begin investigating.

 Primarily writes novels, novellas, short stories, screenplays, & comics manuscripts (graphic novels)

 Writes articles, reviews, and blogs for web content and SEO

 Writes ad copies, press releases, and social media posts across major social media networks

-Can do work-related writing, editing, & proofreading including newsletters, corporate profiles, and website content
+Can do work-related writing, editing, & proofreading including newsletters, corporate profiles, web content, and business plans

 Freelance Writers Guild of the Philippines